top of page

 • Puppies stay inside the incubator 24/7 except for nursing.

-• Week 1: We take them out every 2 hours to nurse, then place them back inside to prevent hypothermia.
+• In Week 1, we take them out every two hours to nurse and then place them back inside to prevent hypothermia.

-• Week 2: We transition to feeding every 3 hours instead of every 2 hours.
+• In Week 2, we transition to feeding every three hours instead of two.

 • The incubator is set at 91°F for newborns.
-If puppies huddle together, they are cold, so we increase the temperature to 93°F.
+If puppies huddle together, they are cold, and we increase the temperature to 93°F.

 Week 2-3: Gradual Transition & Heater Adjustments

-• By Week 3, puppies start spending longer periods with their mother, but still sleep inside the incubator or use it if we need to step away.
+• By Week 3, puppies start spending more time with their mother.
+However, they still sleep inside the incubator or use it when we step away.

 Step 1: Oxygen & Humidity Levels in the Incubator

-We use oxygen from birth to ensure strong respiratory function.
+We use oxygen from birth to ensure strong respiratory function for all puppies.

-• Level 2 oxygen for sick or weak puppies
+• Use Level 2 oxygen for sick or weak puppies

 Step 2: Nursing & Feeding Routine